 Villa Agrippina Gran Melia – 5 star, fabulous hotel with large park close to the Vatican and the city center

 You can find my complete guide to the best hotels in Rome here.

 The weather in Rome in September

-September is a month of transition in Rome.
+September is the tail end of summer in Rome.

 Overall, however, September is more a summer month than anything else.

 The average temperature in Rome in September is 22C/71F with a range between 16C/61F to 27C/81F degrees.

 Usually, you have about 6 days of rain in Rome in September although usually at this time rain comes in the form of showers more than a solid grey cover of clouds.